 Whether you’re doing it to add to your home’s aesthetic or to make room for more cars to park at your house, there are plenty of reasons why someone would want to pave their garden or yard.
 However, it isn’t as easy as just throwing down some tile and being done with it.
 There are several things to consider and rules to abide by if you want to avoid fines or potential problems trying to sell your home in the future.
-If you’re thinking about doing any paving work on your yard or garden, this is your ultimate guide to the rules you need to follow and the best type of material to use for the job.
+If you’re thinking about doing any paving work on your yard or garden, this is your ultimate guide of Rules for Paving, you need to follow and the best type of material to use for the job.

 Why Are There Rules for Paving?